franckdess/ADA-Project/README.md

 # Abstract
 The Panama Papers are leaked documents that detail the internal operations of one of the world's biggest firms in incorporation of offshore entities, Mossack Fonseca.
 This Panamanian law firm and corporate service provider had financial and attorney-client information for more than 210 000 offshore entities revealed to the public.
 While offshore business entities are legal, reporters found that some of the Mossack Fonseca shell corporations were used for illegal purposes, namely fraud, tax evasion, and evading international sanctions.
 Therefore one may argue that it is of public and state interest to explore the Panama Papers in order to extract insights about the Key Players involved.
 To do so we will resort to the ICIJ Offshore Leaks Database.
 We intend to present key figures about the evolution of Mossack Fonseca's clients at different scales over the span of 40 years.
 Moreover we will link our findings to the economy, laws and policies ecountered by the Key Actors.
+Finally we will conduct a complete network analysis of the Panama Papers database to better understand its structure.

 # Research questions
 - What are the key figures about the evolution of Mossack Fonseca's clients at different scales over the span of 40 years ?
-How can we put these figures into historical context ?
+How can we put these figures into historical (economy, laws, policies...) context ?
 - Is there a link between the economy, laws and policies of a country and its involvement in the papers ?
 That is what are the main correlates of evasion ?
 - What are the additional insights we may extract from a complete network analysis of the Panama Papers ?
-That is network nodes and edges statistics, main actors, top communities and so on...
+That is network nodes and edges statistics, centrality measures, main actors, top communities, pattern recognitions with ML and so on...

 # Dataset
 We will use the ICIJ Offshore Leaks Panama Papers Dataset found at: https://www.occrp.org/en/panamapapers/database